unixmonkey/glove80-trackpoint/README.md

 8. Connect a USB-c cable from the Trackpoint mouse to your computer, and make sure it still works

-# Glove80 mouse-keys configuration
+## Glove80 mouse-keys configuration

 Because the mouse we've just printed doesn't have the mouse buttons wired up, we probably want to map some keys on the Glove80 to act as mouse buttons.
-I've setup the 2 right and bottom-most thumb keys to act as mouse buttons in [my layout](https://my.glove80.com/#/layout/user/2e9038ef-1ab4-45dc-9edd-4a34c662d1fc) by assigning them to the "CUSTOM" behavior with "&mkp MB1" for left-click and "&mkp MB2" for right-click (I did not setup middle-click).
+I've setup the 2 right and bottom-most thumb keys to act as mouse buttons in [my layout](https://my.glove80.com/#/layout/user/2e9038ef-1ab4-45dc-9edd-4a34c662d1fc) by assigning them to the "CUSTOM" behavior with `&mkp MB1` for left-click and `&mkp MB2` for right-click (I did not setup middle-click).

 ![thumb-buttons](https://github.com/user-attachments/assets/51838a18-f06e-4d03-8430-dec2b59a7873)